 Despite the dominance of multi-core CPUs in today’s gaming rigs, the difficulty in coding for chips with multiple processor cores has meant we’re still not seeing many modern game engines taking full advantage of the powerful CPUs many of us now have in our machines.
 In fact, since AMD has decided to take the fight to Intel in terms of core-count, even six cores is becoming more and more common.

 But games are slow to catch up with our tech-harvesting ways.
 We had hoped with the rise in DirectX 12 games, and AMD’s promise of burgeoning Vulkan API support from developers, that the CPU would become more and more important for good gaming performance.
 That hasn’t come to pass, and the GPU is still the most important component of your gaming rig.
 But that doesn’t mean any old processor will do – you still need a quality chip to get the most out of your graphics card.

 AMD has usurped the top spot for the best CPU for gaming with its Ryzen 2 processors, but it still has fierce competition from Intel’s Coffee Lake chips.
-At least until AMD’s Ryzen 3000 processors turn up on the scene…
+But this list is changing rapidly with every Ryzen 3000 chip we benchmark.

 The best CPUs for gaming are: